 The following persons were involved in the referencing process of the EstQF to the EQF: Carita Blomqvist (Finland), Margaret Cameron (UK) and Baiba Ramina (Latvia).
 International experts participated in the referencing process starting from December 2010, when they received the first version of the referencing report.
-In February 2011 one day meeting was held with international experts, where the steering committee discussed comments and suggestions of experts.
+In February 2011 oneday meeting was held with international experts, where the steering committee discussed comments and suggestions of experts.
 These included particularly explanation of the logic behind the structure of EstQF and placement of general education qualifications.
-International experts had also a possibility to comment the final version of the report.
-8) The competent national body or bodies shall certify the referencing of the types of national qualifications with the EstQF.
+International experts had also a possibility to comment the final version of the report in August 2011.
+No international expertise has been used in preparing this report.

+8) The competent national body or bodies shall certify the referencing of the national qualifications with the EstQF.
 One comprehensive report, setting out the referencing and the evidence supporting it, shall be published by the competent national bodies, including the NCP, and shall address separately each of the criteria (LO descriptors).